Arthie/xwind/README.md

 ### [xwind](https://github.com/Arthie/tailwindcssinjs/tree/xwind/packages/xwind)

-xwind is a babel plugin that transforms Tailwind classes into CSS object styles or a classes string.
+xwind uses a babel plugin that transforms Tailwind classes into CSS object styles or a classes string.
 The CSS object styles output can be used with your favorite CSS-in-JS library like emotion, styled-components ...
 The classes string output can be used with the xwind cli to generate a minimal css file of the used Tailwind classes.

 ### Output mode "objectstyles" example